nvs-abhilash/CorrectMe/README.md

 ## Current status of the project

-The project is in very early stages, and the packages don't have clear naming conventions, or lacks documentations.
+The project is in very early stages, and the packages don't have clear naming conventions, or lack documentation.
 This project was part of authors' Information Retrieval project.
-Work needs to be done to make it an useful python package.
+Work needs to be done to make it a useful python package.

 Contributions to this project in the form of opening relevant issues, submitting PRs for new code or documentation is highly welcomed.